 Finally, it is only when investors come to sell all or part of the Fund that tax will be applicable as any changes to the underlying portfolio do not give rise to a Capital Gains Tax liability; a benefit that cannot be achieved by an individual investor.
 Whilst most investors will not entirely replace their individual structured product exposure with the Fund, one of its many uses is for those times when tax planning becomes a more significant priority and a defined set of potential maturity dates is not suitable.

-If you would like to know more about the Lowes UK Defined Strategy Fund, please visit the Fund website or call Lowes Financial Management on 0191 281 88 11.
+If you would like to know more about the Lowes UK Defined Strategy Fund, please visit the Fund website or call Lowes Investment Management on 0191 281 88 11.

 The Lowes UK Defined Strategy Fund is a sub-fund of the Skyline Umbrella Fund ICAV and is regulated by the Central Bank of Ireland.
 The KIID, Prospectus, and Supplement can be accessed by visiting UKDSF.com/Literature and are only available in English.

-If you would like to know more about the Lowes UK Defined Strategy Fund, please visit the Fund website (UKDSF.com) or call Lowes Financial Management on 0191 281 88 11.
+If you would like to know more about the Lowes UK Defined Strategy Fund, please visit the Fund website (UKDSF.com) or call Lowes Investment Management on 0191 281 88 11.